This Takeout Style Chinese Beef and Mushroom Stir Fry is so quick and easy to make at home and tastes better than takeout.

 - Make sure you wash the beef really well to remove any traces of baking soda.
 It is incredible at tenderizing meat but has a terrible taste, so you want to remove it.

 - The sauce thickens quickly to that real thick Chinese takeout style sauce.
-If you aren't a fan of the thick coating takeaway style sauces, then you can reduce the quantity of cornstarch to 1 ½ tbsp if you just want a thinner sauce.
+If you aren't a fan of the thick coating takeaway style sauces, then you can reduce the quantity of cornstarch to 1 ½ tablespoon if you just want a thinner sauce.